GabrielMoreau/uvmat-doc/help/README.md

 - coord_1,_2,_3: dimension with the same name as a coordinate variable array (coordinate dimension).
 - 'nb_coord': denotes the space dimension for vector components.
 - 'nb_coord_j', 'nb_coord_i': denotes the space dimensions for the two tensor components.
-- 'rgb' : denotes the dimension of the color component in a true color image.
+- 'rgb': denotes the dimension of the color component in a true color image.
 - 'nb_point' or 'nb_vec' (for vectors) denotes the set of positions with unstructured coordinates.
 - 'nb_tps': dimension of the index for the tps centres.
 - 'nb_subdomain' denotes the dimension for the subdomain index for tps coefficients.